 The EAR Foundation of Arizona recognizes the importance of Early Hearing Detection and Intervention (EHDI) for all of Arizona's newborns.
 EFAz has been instrumental in assisting Arizona's hospitals and birthing centers with their newborn hearing screening, tracking, and follow-up programs.
 In addition to working with hospitals, EFAz works closely with the Arizona Department of Health Services and other agencies and organizations in a collaborative effort to establish a statewide EHDI system to ensure all children in need of follow-up receive timely and appropriate services.

 EFAz focuses on providing outreach and education throughout the state addressing screening practices, reporting, referral, and follow-up.
 Site visits are offered to assess and improve current screening practices, improve bidirectional communication, and ensure an effective newborn screening flow within individual systems.
-For more information, email: .
+For more information, email: email@example.com.